NLnetLabs/rpki-doc/source/krill/installation.rst

 Krill now exposes its user interface and API on ``https://localhost:3000`` using a self-signed TLS certificate.
-You can go to this address in a web browser, accept the certificate warning and you can start configuring your RPKI Certificate Authority.
+You can go to this address in a web browser, accept the certificate warning and start configuring your RPKI Certificate Authority.

 If you have an older version of Rust and Krill, you can update via: